LSA SAF Fire Risk Map v2

 How to access the data

-The FRMv2 data can be ordered via LSA SAF and are distributed in HDF5 format, which is then compressed as a TAR file for download.
+The FRMv2 data can be accessed via LSA SAF.
+The data are distributed in HDF5 format, which is then compressed as a TAR file for download.

 You need to register for an account before being able to download data.